neuroverse-fm/neuropilot/README.md

 This extension lets Neuro-sama suggest code for you similar to GitHub Copilot.
 If you don't have a Neuro-sama, you can use tools like [Randy](https://github.com/VedalAI/neuro-game-sdk/tree/main/Randy), [Tony](https://github.com/Pasu4/neuro-api-tony) or [Jippity](https://github.com/EnterpriseScratchDev/neuro-api-jippity).
-If you are using Tony, I recommend activating auto-answer, since completion requests are canceled if you click out of VS Code.
+If you are using Tony, activating auto-answer is recommended, since completion requests are canceled if you click out of VS Code.

 ## How to use